Child, Pre-Teen & Adolescent Treatment

 Why Choose Chestnut Dental for Child & Adolescent Treatment?

 Orthodontics is usually the last step in your child’s oral health journey.
 Once their adult teeth are coming in and any other dental concerns have been addressed, your child can begin the alignment process.
 Rest assured, with a talented and experienced orthodontic team at every Chestnut Dental location, your child will have a beautiful smile in no time.
 If you are a parent considering orthodontic treatment for your child or yourself, schedule a consultation and find out how braces and other treatments can benefit you.
-With offices in Bedford, Needham, or Franklin, your appointment may be closer than you think.
+With offices in Needham, Franklin, and Bedford your appointment may be closer than you think.